AHartNtkn/AHartNtkn.github.io/_posts/2000-01-01-My-(Mis)Adventures-with-Algorithmic-Machine-Learning.md

   n
 ```

 which has about 83.93 bits of info.
-One of the 12 character sub-partition can be compressed into
+One of the 12 character sub-partitions can be compressed into

 ```
 λc . λn .